Kabalega International Airport: Location

 Kabalega Airport is located in Kabaale Parish, Buseruka sub-county, Hoima District in the Western Region of Uganda, near the Kaiso-Tonya oil fields and the Uganda Oil Refinery.
 The air distance between the general area where the airport is being built and Entebbe International Airport, Uganda's largest civilian and military airport, is about 200 km.
 Kabalega International Airport sits on 29 km2.
 The location of Hoima International Airport is approximately 51 km, by road, to the west of the city of Hoima.
 The elevation of Kabaale Village is 1070 m, above mean sea level.

 Overview

 This airport is a large international airport capable of handling large passenger and cargo aircraft, sufficient to carry the equipment and staff to develop the Uganda Oil Refinery and the oilfields.
 The airport's main runway was expected to measure 3100 m in length.
-Later, the length of the runway was lengthened to 3500 m.
+Later, the length of the runway was increased to 3500 m.